bibleup/docs/docs/customisation/presets.md

 # Style Presets
-The demo page contains some presets.
-These presets are documented below.
-You can also use these code examples to test out how the `styles` property in the config option works.
+Use the following code examples to test out how the `styles` property in the config option works.
+These presets are taken from the BibleUp Editor.

 ## preset 1
 ```js